|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This turkey Marsala uses thin turkey cutlets, making a relatively lean and delicious dish, and it takes just minutes to prepare and cook.
-Our dinner was ready (with some quick angel hair pasta and a salad) in under 30 minutes, and there was very little mess.
+This turkey Marsala uses thin cutlets, making a relatively lean and delicious dish, and it takes just minutes to prepare and cook.
+The dinner can be ready (with some quick angel hair pasta and a salad) in under 30 minutes, and there's very little mess.

 Serve the turkey with a variety of vegetables or a salad for a light meal, or make a heartier dinner with angel hair pasta or roasted potatoes.

 - 1/3 cup all-purpose flour

 - 1 to 1 1/4 pounds turkey breast cutlets (about 6 thin cutlets or 4 thick cutlets)